ipfs/community/README.md

 ## Swag

 We have stickers and we would love to send them to you.
-Drop your address in [this thread](https://github.com/ipfs/community/issues/175) or send your request directly to swag@protocol.ai.
+Drop your address in [this thread](https://github.com/ipfs/community/issues/175) or send your request directly to swag+requests@protocol.ai.

 ## Contributing Guidelines